 Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

-Game 2 of the Stanley Cup Semifinals on Saturday, May 20 features the Carolina Hurricanes hosting the Florida Panthers at PNC Arena at 8:00 PM ET on TNT.
-The Panthers are up 1-0 in the series.
-Oddsmakers list the Panthers as underdogs in this matchup, giving them +130 odds on the moneyline against the Hurricanes (-150).
+The Carolina Hurricanes and Florida Panthers square off in Game 2 of the Stanley Cup Semifinals at PNC Arena on Saturday, May 20, starting at 8:00 PM ET on TNT.
+The Panthers are ahead 1-0 in the series.
+The Hurricanes have -150 moneyline odds against the Panthers (+130).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!